Set up PHP

 ping.response = "pong"

-Make sure to use your own user and group instead of brale
+Make sure to use your own user and group instead of brale and

-, and name the socket file corresponding to the PHP version.
+staff, and name the socket file corresponding to the PHP version.

 Use configuration already existing in the file and do not create